soo-hail/AgenticAI/README.md

 # AgenticAI
-Projects and experiments on building autonomous AI agents
+Projects and experiments on building autonomous AI agents.....